 Mijas is a delightful Spanish town 1,280 feet above sea level, characterized by bright pops of color from the sky-blue pots spilling over with geraniums and bougainvillea festooning every house.
 You can look down over the Costa del Sol from here—some of the original Moorish walls are still visible.

 Arcos de la Frontera, meanwhile, close to Jerez, clings precariously to the top of a sheer limestone cliff.
-The town itself is a jumble of narrow alleys and archways.
+This town is a jumble of narrow alleys and archways.
 Check out the views from the central Plaza del Cabildo, gazing down at the Rio Guadalete, hundreds of feet below.

 Learn About Sherry